 AIL provides efficient solutions for all types of mine site infrastructure, but one of the most challenging applications is the heavy haul road arch.

 We made quite a buzz when in 2004 our designers completed the world’s largest corrugated arch in Whitehorse Creek, AB.
-So, when our client requested that we design another heavy haul road crossing, they knew that we were plenty capable for the task at hand.
+So, when our client requested that we design another heavy haul road crossing, they knew that we were plenty capable of doing the task at hand.

 Environmental concerns also topped the list on this project.
 To limit the impact on the surrounding environment, the construction had to fall within strict time windows to ensure fish and duck migrations were not disturbed.